-Dr. T. is currently an Associate Professor in the Department of Civil, Environmental and Geomatics department at Florida Atlantic University (FAU), Boca Raton, Florida and founder and leader of the Hydrosystems Research Laboratory (HRL) in the department.
+Dr. T. is currently a Professor in the Department of Civil, Environmental and Geomatics department at Florida Atlantic University (FAU), Boca Raton, Florida and founder and leader of the Hydrosystems Research Laboratory (HRL) in the department.

 Dr. Teegavarapu has published over 100 technical articles in high impact journals and conference proceedings and also authored eight book chapters and book.
 He is the sole and co-editor of three books including lead on two of them.
 He is sole author or co-author of more than 40 technical reports.
 He has served as a reviewer for over 80 international technical journals and 44 international conferences.
 He has been recognized for excellent reviews by four editors of the journals.
 He received national and international honors for his work and his works have been cited in more than 180 (Google Scholar citations: more than 1200, H-index: 16 and i10-index: 28) international research journals and publications.
 His works have been used for classroom instruction and his methods were used in several research studies throughout the world.
 He currently serves on the editorial board of Journal of Hydrologic Engineering, ASCE, European Water and Journal of Hydroinformatics and served as a Guest editor for a special issue on Radar-based precipitation for Journal of Hydrologic Engineering, ASCE.
 One of the research projects recently completed by him for USGS is selected as one of the best research projects at the national level.
 He has presented over 110 talks and 45 research posters including several invited and session keynote lectures.
 He has chaired, convened and moderated over 60 technical sessions at national and international conferences and served on advisory committees of conferences and as general and technical co-chair of two international conferences.
 Dr. Teegavarapu’s research is funded by several state and national agencies including: NSF, FEMA, USGS, USACE, FDEP, SFWMD, SWFWMD, NSERC, PRIDE/NOAA and several others.
-Total research funding at FAU from August 2006 to August 2017 is over $2,400,000.
-Out of this total funding Dr. Teegavarapu received more than $800,000 at FAU as sole PI in several grants (No other Co-PI are involved in these research grants).
-More than $1,500,000 was received as funds from state and federal agencies with Dr. Teegavarapu as CO-PI at FAU.
-Total academic research funding secured by Dr. Teegavarapu as PI or CO-PI is more than $4,000,000.
+Total research funding at FAU from August 2006 to August 2017 is over 4.4 million.

 Dr. T’s current research interests focus on climate variability and change, precipitation processes, water and environmental systems modeling extreme precipitation events, spatial interpolation and geo-statistical methods, radar meteorology, rain-radar (NEXRAD) relationships.
 He is the author several software including RAIN (Rainfall Analysis and INterpolation) software for interpolation and estimation of missing precipitation data and co-author of a Bias Analysis Tool (BAT) software for assessment of radar-based precipitation data.
 He currently serves as vice-chair for the “Radar (NEXRAD/NWS WSR88-D) Rainfall Datasets” and the “Uncertainty Analysis Approaches in Hydrologic Modeling” task committees with Surface Water Hydrology Technical Committee (SWHTC), ASCE and member of AGU Hydrology Group.
 He is also member of International Leadership Team on Climate Change of International Association of Hydro-Environmental Research and served as a general co-chair of Weather Radar and Hydrology (WRaH) International conference held in April, 2014.
 He is currently vice-chair of Surface Water Hydrology Technical Committee of ASCE.
 He is also a member of three sections: (1) Water Resources Assessment; (2) Hydrology and Data Operations and Management and (3) Hydrological Forecasting and Prediction of OPACHE [Open Panel of Commission of Hydrology Experts] of WMO (World Meteorological Organization).

 He has recently authored a book on “Floods in a Changing Climate: Extreme Precipitation” published by Cambridge University Press, U.K. He has co-authored a book chapter on precipitation to be published by ASCE.
 He currently serves as a co-editor for Manual of Manual of Standard Practice for Radar Rainfall Estimation in which he authored four chapters.
 He is also currently author of two chapters one on: “Climate Variability and Precipitation Extremes” and another one on “sustainable management of water resources under climate change” and co-editor of the book published by Springer this year and and author of one chapter in Handbook of Applied Hydrology published by McGraw Hill.
 He is currently editing a book on “Trends and Variations in Hydroclimatic Variables” to be published by Elsevier.
 He is also authoring three chapters in this book.
-He is also the lead editor of the monograph and author of one chapter on precipitation in “Statistical Distributions in Hydrology” book to be published by ASCE this year.
+He is also the lead editor of the monograph and author of one chapter on precipitation in “Statistical Analysis of Hydrologic Variables: Methods and Applications” book to be published by ASCE this year.